For the Record: Training for and Trying a Sub-3 Hour Marathon

 After those eight weeks of tough and focussed Greif training for a cautious personal best of 3:15 hours, I reached a 3:17:40 at Frankfurt marathon.
 Not quite there, but a huge step up from 3:26.
 The reason for the slightly missed goal time was a cough I developed during race week, mostly.

 The months afterwards, I went back to my standard easy-going running.
 But when the start of the new decade neared, I thought it must be possible to get my personal best improved a lot more.
-I like think of Bill Gates’ “people overestimate what they can do in a year, but underestimate what they can do in a decade”, and so I set some goals for the decade of the 2020s for myself.
+I like to think of the quote sometimes attributed to Bill Gates, “people overestimate what they can do in a year, but underestimate what they can do in a decade”, and so I set some goals for the decade of the 2020s for myself.

 Including setting a new marathon personal best of 2:59:59 hours or less.